Repository of the SPOT Project presents all intelectual outputs achieved by teachers, academicians and students involved in the project.

 European Handbook of Tourism Spatial Planning

 The European Handbook of Tourism Spatial Planning provides a broad overview of the development of European practices in tourism spatial planning.
-It will present the experience, practices and guidance available at national, regional and local level.
-The empirical content for the handbook will be collected mainly during the SPOT project study visits.
+It presents the experience, practices and guidance available at national, regional and local level.
+The empirical content for the handbook is collected mainly during the SPOT project study visits.

 The innovativeness of the Handbook results from: (1) combining place-based and project-based approach, (2) implementing ideas and core values of European spatial policy, including territorial cohesion and spatial justice, into sustainable tourism planning, and (3) discussing differentiated geographical contexts of tourism planning.
-The handbook will be addressed to present (practitioners) and future (students) tourism planners, and to researchers investigating problems of tourism development planning as well.
+The handbook is targeting present (practitioners) and future (students) tourism planners, and researchers investigating problems of tourism development planning as well.

-The Handbook will be released as a special issue of “European Spatial Research and Policy” journal.
+The Handbook is released as a special issue of “European Spatial Research and Policy” journal.

 Manual of the Course of Sustainable Tourism Spatial Planning

 Innovative method of tourism planning teaching is described in “Manual of the Course of Sustainable Tourism Spatial Planning”.
 The manual presents course syllabus with expected learning outcomes and teaching content, auxiliary teaching materials, and detailed instruction for teachers delivering lectures and organizing workshop.

 The course will help the students obtain an understanding of the nature and driving forces behind the tourism industry by focusing on tourism spatial planning.
 The course students will be able to identify independently the key issues and problems, and propose solutions to them in the development and evaluation of tourism spatial planning.
 The course will provide a conceptual framework for theoretical and practical issues, and it provides a foundation for further innovative teaching and learning.
 The manual

 could be useful for tourism spatial planning teachers in different geographical, cultural or social contexts.